Western Digital WD_BLACK SN7100 2TB M.2 SSD

 Q1T1

-This is a long term test to make full use of the memory capacity.
-You can see when a cache is full and the writing performance decreases.
+A long-term test was performed to fully utilize the storage.
+You can see from when a possible cache is full and write performance drops.
 A test file of 300 GB was written to the medium.
-The exact cache size could not be determined, because the test file did not exhaust the cache (brought it to the limit).
-At least the test file could be read with an average write speed of 6203 MB/s and written with 5786 MB/s.
+The exact cache size could not be determined because the test file did not exhaust (push to the limit) the cache.
+The test file could at least be read with an average read speed of 6,203 MB/s and written at 5,786 MB/s.

 HD Tune Pro Benchmark

-HD Tune writes a 5 GB file to the Western Digital M.2 SSD.
+HD Tune writes a 5 GB file to the Western Digital NVMe M.2 SSD.
 The transfer data of the read speed is displayed graphically.
 The minimum, maximum and average values are also determined.
-The determined access time and burst rate are also displayed.
+The measured access time and burst rate are also shown.

 HD Tune TEST: Western Digital WD_BLACK SN7100 2TB